Arizona Cash Assistance

-Arizona’s Cash Assistance Program provides temporary cash assistance and supportive services to to the neediest of Arizona’s children and their families.
+Arizona’s Cash Assistance Program (TANF) provides temporary cash benefits and supportive services to the neediest of Arizona’s children and their families.

-Arizona’s TANF program provides one of the nation’s weakest safety nets for families with children.
-Eligibility is limited to no more than 12 months of cash benefits.
+Arizona has one of the nation’s weakest safety nets for families with children where eligibility for TANF is limited to no more than 12 months of cash benefits, making it the nation's shortest such limit.

 Those receiving cash benefits are also required by law to complete and sign an agreement to engage in work activities through the Jobs Program — Arizona’s mandatory employment and training program.